Digital libraries on Athos

 https://hmml.org/research/services/

-The Hilandar Research Library provides microfilms and photographed materials from Hilandar and portions of other Athonite collections.
+The Hilandar Research Library at Ohio State University is essential for the Slavic Athonite tradition.
+It provides access to microfilms and photographed manuscripts from Hilandar and, in part, from other Athonite collections.

 https://expositions.nlr.ru/ex_manus/Zograph_Gospel/eng/

-1. Start with Athos Digital Heritage for primary item-level images and metadata (repository + discovery).
+1. Begin with Athos Digital Heritage for primary images and item-level metadata.

-2. Use the OPAC when your question is about printed books, antiquarian editions, or bibliographic presence (15th–19th c. focus).
+2. Use the OPAC when the research concerns printed books, antiquarian editions, or bibliographic presence.

-3. Control shelfmarks and bibliography with Pinakes, then cross-check via Biblissima and manuscript databases (MMDB, Princeton, DBBE).
+3. Control shelfmarks and bibliography through Pinakes, then cross-check through Biblissima, MMDB, Princeton, and DBBE.

-6. For Slavic Athos (Zograf, Hilandar), consult the Zograf Electronic Research Library, OSU HRL listings, and relevant Slavic exhibit portals.
+6. For Slavic Athos, use Zograf, the Hilandar Research Library, and related Slavic portals.

-7. For moving images, cite the official Athos audiovisual pages first; then use external channels only as secondary discovery tools.
+7. For moving images, cite the official Athonite audiovisual services before relying on secondary platforms.

 Greek / Ελληνικά